There are various ways to obtain or grow an email list for your next marketing campaign and some are more effective than others.

 Part of the appeal of buying an email list is the speed at which you can reach a large number of people.
 Email list rental offers the same benefit without the risk of annoying your target audience or being fined.

-It involves paying a third party an agreed amount to use their email list for a single blast or campaign (depending on the rental agreement).
+When you purchase an email list, it involves paying a third party an agreed amount to use their email list for a single blast or campaign (depending on the rental agreement).

 People on this type of list will have opted in to receive messages from the providing brand’s partners but you’ll never actually own or see their details.
 Instead, the provider will send your brand’s content on your behalf.